WE SUPPORT OUR TROOPS | ONE TEAM, ONE FIGHT

 If you're looking for FIPS140-2 validated, make sure to ask your vendor their certificate number, and look them up on the NIST website for which products have been validated.

-MEMKOR FIPS140-2 Certificate #3750
+MEMKOR FIPS140-2 Level-2 Certificate #3750

 MEMKOR FIPS 140-2 Validated MKD-O2F Cryptographic Modules

-MEMKOR MKD-O2F family of cryptographic modules, validated to FIPS140-2 Level-2, span across our 30gRMS ruggedized BLACK-series and 16.3gRMS high performance ORANGE-series SSDs.
+In addition to meeting the stringent security requirements of the FIPS 140-2 standard, MEMKOR Military-grade SSDs are built to withstand extreme temperatures, extreme shock, and extreme vibration, making them ideal for use in harsh environments where standard SSDs fail.
+MEMKOR FIPS140-2 solutions span across our 30gRMS ruggedized BLACK-series and 16.3gRMS high performance ORANGE-series SSDs.
 Available in a broad spectrum of form factors, including 2.5” SATA and PCIe/NVMe, or M.2 SATA, with capacities ranging from 250GB to 4TB.

-BLACK series - Designed and built around MIL-STD-810G to operate in the HARSHEST environments, BLACK series SSDs have an innovative mechanical design and special Bill of Material (BOM).
+Designed and built around MIL-STD-810G to operate in the HARSHEST environments, BLACK series SSDs have an innovative mechanical design and special Bill of Material (BOM).

 Commonly deployed on UAVs, helicopters, jets, etc.